Summersalt's new collab with Rifle Paper Co. features size-inclusive swimwear in full bloom | CNN Underscored

 Menagerie Perfect Palazzo Pant ($95; summersalt.com and riflepaperco.com)

-For a quick, breezy coverup that you can wear on or off the shore, we’re loving the Perfect Palazzo Pant in the Menagerie print.
+For a quick, breezy cover-up that you can wear on or off the shore, we’re loving the Perfect Palazzo Pant in the Menagerie print.